tengxiao1/GraphACL/README.md

 **This repository is an official PyTorch implementation of**  ["Simple and Asymmetric Graph Contrastive Learning without Augmentations"](https://arxiv.org/abs/2310.18884) (NeurIPS 2023)

+##  Abstract

+Graph Contrastive Learning (GCL) has shown superior performance in representation learning in graph-structured data.
+Despite their success, most existing GCL methods rely on prefabricated graph augmentation and homophily assumptions.
+Thus, they fail to generalize well to heterophilic graphs where connected nodes may have different class labels and dissimilar features.
+In this paper, we study the problem of conducting contrastive learning on homophilic and heterophilic graphs.
+We find that we can achieve promising performance simply by considering an asymmetric view of the neighboring nodes.
+The resulting simple algorithm, Asymmetric Contrastive Learning for Graphs (GraphACL), is easy to implement and does not rely on graph augmentations and homophily assumptions.
+We provide theoretical and empirical evidence that GraphACL can capture one-hop local neighborhood information and two-hop monophily similarity, which are both important for modeling heterophilic graphs.
+Experimental results show that the simple GraphACL significantly outperforms state-of-the-art graph contrastive learning and self-supervised learning methods on homophilic and heterophilic graphs.

 ##  Requirements

 - CUDA Version: 12.2